graphql/graphql-spec/spec/Section 3 -- Type System.md

 ```

 Transitively implemented interfaces (interfaces implemented by the interface
-that is being implemented) must also be defined on an implementing type or
+that is being implemented) must also be defined on the implementing type.
+For
-interface.
-For example, `Image` cannot implement `Resource` without also
+example, `Image` cannot implement `Resource` without also implementing `Node`:
-implementing `Node`:

 ```raw graphql example
 interface Node {